• Q&A QUIZZES

 The area was once part of Lake Makgadikgadi, an ancient lake that dried up some 10,000 years ago.
 Today, the Okavango River has no outlet to the sea and it empties onto the sands of the Kalahari Desert, irrigating 15,000 km² of the desert.

-The erstwhile Yugoslavia has broken up into into how many countries?
+250. The erstwhile Yugoslavia has broken up into seven countries.
+Can you name them?

-It is well known that Germany re-unified in 1990.
-In the same year, which two Middle-Eastern nations, North X and South X formally united as the Republic of X?
+251. It is well known that Germany re-unified in 1990.
+In the same year, which two Middle-Eastern nations, North ___ and South ___ formally united as the Republic of ___?

 Yemen